suffolklibraries/sljekyll/new-suggestions/articles/_posts/2017-11-21-new-audiobooks-3.md

 > "It seems as if Brat is going to pull off this most incredible deception until old secrets emerge that threaten to jeopardise the imposter's plan and his very life..."

 ### [<cite>The Store</cite>, by James Patterson & Richard DiLallo, read by Graham Halstead](https://fe.bolindadigital.com/wldcs_bol_fo/b2i/productDetail.html?productId=BOL_434031&fromPage=1&b2bSite=4172)

-> "The Store doesn't just want your money – it wants your soul.

 > "Imagine a future of unparalleled convenience.
 A powerful retailer, The Store, can deliver anything to your door, anticipating the needs and desires you didn't even know you had.
 Most people are fine with that, but not Jacob and Megan Brandeis.